About This Journal

 A manuscript would not be accepted if it has been published or is currently under consideration for publication in any other journals.
 The authors are required to notify the editorial team if the findings and data in their submissions have been presented in conferences.

 All articles published by City Diversity are licensed under the Creative Commons International Licenses.
 Without any explicit request from the corresponding author during the submission stage, a paper will be published under the Creative Commons Attribution 4.0 International License (CC BY 4.0) by default.
-Authors who would like to publish their work under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), should express their request during the submission stage.
+Authors who would like to publish their work under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), they should express their request during the submission stage.
 Please include the statement below in the "Comments for the Editor column" on the submission page:

 The contributors or authors for this submission entitled "[MANUSCRIPT TITLE]", i.e. [NAMES of ALL AUTHORS], have given their consents to alter the Creative Commons License to *CC BY-NC 4.0* under which this submission will be published in City Diversity.